stlpublicradio/weather-newsrooms-nicar25/README.md

 Github actions allow you to run your code in the cloud.

+_NOTE!
+This is a **different** computer in the cloud than your Codespace.
+Technically it's called a "runner" and only exists as long as it takes to run your code._

 The driver of any github action is a yaml file in the `.github/workflows` directory of a repository, [like this one](.github/workflows/warnings.yml).
+Let's take a look.

+In your **Codespaces tab**, open the warnings.yml file in the `.github/workflows` directory.

 In short, here's what our `warnings` Github Action does: